rostchri/tablegrid/README.md

 	Assuming that the Game-Controller is based on InheritedResources (collection = games-objects) and that kaminari is used for pagination. content of index.html.haml: `= games_grid(collection,paginate(collection))`
 * Use the above helper in the show-action:
-	Assuming that a InheritedResources-Controller is used (resource = game-object) Content of show.html.haml: `= game_grid(resource)`
+	Assuming that the Game-Controller is based on InheritedResources (resource = game-object) Content of show.html.haml: `= game_grid(resource)`